 Christmas is a time for celebration, but also a time for reflection.
 With the joy of being able to sit back and catch up with family and friends for a few days comes time to look back on the year that has passed and make plans for the year ahead.

-We asked adventure rider, Markus Stitz, to share his thoughts on why he chose to cycle home for Christmas this year from Edinburgh to Schwobfeld in Germany and what he reflected on while spending 4 days on his bike.
+We asked adventure rider, Markus Stitz, to share his thoughts on why he chose to cycle home for Christmas last year from Edinburgh to Schwobfeld in Germany and what he reflected on while spending 4 days on his bike.

 2.15am.
 As my phone rings, I try to turn around, hit the snooze button and go back to sleep.
 I can’t.
 I have less than an hour to get dressed, get some coffee down my throat and leave.
 Ready to roll home for Christmas.
 Ready to embrace long distance cycling again.
 It is the biggest gift I can wish for this Christmas.